55Cancri/qstd/performance/TYPESCRIPT_PERFORMANCE.md

 **Location:** `/performance/TYPESCRIPT_PERFORMANCE.md`
 **Date:** October 3, 2025
 **Purpose:** Measure and validate TypeScript editor performance for Block component typing
-**Source:** Adapted from gpt-v2 project's `typescript-language-service-performance.md`
+**Source:** Adapted from example-project project's `typescript-language-service-performance.md`

 ---

 ## Improvements Made for qstd

-This document was adapted from the gpt-v2 project and enhanced with:
+This document was adapted from the example-project project and enhanced with:

 ### ✅ Additions